-Representatives to the Committee, their alternates and their advisers, and the Committee as a collective, maintain high ethical standards in how they discharge their duties, and the Committee is administered in a way that promotes unbiased evaluations with high scientific integrity.
+Representatives to the Committee, their alternate representatives and their advisers, and the Committee as a collective, maintain high ethical standards in how they discharge their duties, and the Committee is administered in a way that promotes unbiased evaluations with high scientific integrity.

-Representatives, alternates and advisers need to be aware of the expectations surrounding their conduct, as outlined in these Governing Principles for the Committee’s work.
+Representatives, alternate representatives and advisers need to be aware of the expectations surrounding their conduct, as outlined in these Governing Principles for the Committee’s work.

 The Committee is accountable as a whole to the General Assembly of the United Nations, and thus applies the fundamental values of the United Nations to its work and deliberations.
 The States members of the Committee have been selected by virtue of their ability to contribute to the work of the Committee, and derive no additional political privilege above States not members of the Committee.
 The Committee concentrates its activities on fulfilling its mandate and on tasks allotted to it by the General Assembly.
 The Committee is ultimately responsible for its reports, and not the writers or experts who have prepared material for its scrutiny.

 The United Nations Environment Programme (UNEP) is responsible for servicing the Committee—it provides the secretariat, whose head is the Secretary of the Committee.
-The Secretary of the Committee reports to the Executive Director of UNEP through the appropriate channels.
 The secretariat provides important institutional continuity and centralized administrative and technical support.
-Inter alia, it prepares and services the annual sessions of the Committee, prepares draft documents for the Committee’s scrutiny, manages the funding allocated for the Committee's work, engages expertise as necessary, and ensures that UN protocols for processes and timelines are followed.
+Inter alia, it prepares and services the annual sessions of the Committee, prepares draft documents for the Committee’s scrutiny, manages the funding allocated for the Committee's work, engages expertise as necessary, and ensures that the United Nations protocols for processes and timelines are followed.

-Representatives, alternates and advisers are nominated by Governments on the basis of their scientific qualifications and experience, and are to perform scientific evaluations in accordance with established scientific procedures and values.
+Representatives, alternate representatives and advisers are nominated by Governments on the basis of their scientific qualifications and experience, and are to perform scientific evaluations in accordance with established scientific procedures and values.
 They are to have sustainable in-depth knowledge on a broad range of relevant scientific and technical issues, stay abreast of scientific developments, foster effective support nationally, apply sound judgement, and to communicate the implications of their reviews.
-They are also to act independently (although delegations are to provide coordinated input on the grounds of efficiency), and to discharge their duties without bias in relation to external pressures or interests that may be in conflict (real or perceived) with the Committee's procedures and tasks.
-They are to guard the reputation of the Committee, and declare any such potential conflict of interest and/or recuse themselves from decisions or judgements where they might jeopardize the impartiality of the member or of the scientific evaluation of the Committee.
-They also are to act with integrity, applying a questioning and open-minded attitude, being respectful of differing viewpoints, communicating truthfully and honestly, and respecting matters of intellectual property.
+They are also to:

 The officers collectively constitute the Bureau of the Committee.
-The immediate past Chair, and the Secretary of the Committee, are advisers to the Bureau.
+The immediate past Chair, the Secretary and Deputy Secretary of the Committee, are advisers to the Bureau.

-The Committee’s scientific evaluations are undertaken in a variety of ways: this includes the work of consultants engaged by the secretariat under the oversight of the Bureau, groups of experts from within the Committee, or larger groups of experts comprising scientists nominated by UN Member States on a voluntary basis.
+The Committee’s scientific evaluations are undertaken in a variety of ways: this includes the work of consultants engaged by the secretariat under the oversight of the Bureau, groups of experts from within the Committee, or larger groups of experts comprising scientists nominated by the United Nations Member States on a voluntary basis.
 These professionals are also bound by the same expectations of scientific qualifications, experience, procedures and values as Members of the Committee.
-Review of drafts by delegations is an essential part of the UNSCEAR process to ensure quality.
+A review of drafts by the Committee’s delegations is an essential part of the UNSCEAR process to ensure quality.

-The Bureau’s purpose is to strengthen and facilitate timely and effective implementation of the UNSCEAR programme of work in accordance with UNSCEAR’s mandate and Governing Principles, decisions of the Committee, resolutions of the General Assembly, and applicable United Nations regulations, rules and procedures.
+The Bureau’s purpose is to strengthen and facilitate timely and effective implementation of the UNSCEAR programme of work in accordance with UNSCEAR’s mandate and Governing Principles, decisions of the Committee and resolutions of the General Assembly.

 Major decisions of the Committee are taken in plenary meetings.
 The Committee reports annually to the General Assembly on progress in conducting its programme of work, and the findings of its scientific evaluations.